• Skip to main content

 📖 Recipe

-This creamy coleslaw is a classic southern recipe made with shredded cabbage, carrots, and a sweet creamy dressing.
-Serve this coleslaw up with some delicious barbecue or fried fish for an authentic southern meal!
+An easy-to-make classic southern coleslaw recipe made with shredded cabbage, carrots, and a deliciously sweet, creamy dressing.
+Serve this coleslaw with smoky barbecue or fried fish for a down-home southern meal!

 Print Recipe Pin Recipe